Investigation & Social Issues

 This film takes us on a tour of a unique 5-star hotel.

-Nestling in the middle of the vineyards in the champagne region of France, the Royal Champagne is trying to outshine the Parisian palaces with its panoramic views, Michelin-starred restaurant and 1,500m2 spa.
+Nestling in the middle of the vineyards in the Champagne region of France, the Royal Champagne is trying to outshine the Parisian palaces with its panoramic views, Michelin-starred restaurant, and 1,500m2 spa.

 With arguments like these, this luxury establishment is fully booked almost all year round.